Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 ## Section I: Road to Domination

-The decentralized perpetuals market evolved through distinct phases, each attempting to solve the speed-decentralization dilemma differently. **Synthetix** pioneered synthetic perps with pooled debt but suffered from oracle latency and lack of adoption. **dYdX** popularized orderbook perps but struggled with retaining market share against competitors.
+The decentralized perpetuals market evolved through distinct phases, each attempting to solve the speed-decentralization dilemma differently. **Synthetix** pioneered synthetic perps with pooled debt but suffered from oracle latency and lack of adoption. **dYdX** popularized order book perps but struggled with retaining market share against competitors.

 ### The Great Reversal: How Hyperliquid Dethroned dYdX

-In one of the most dramatic competitive reversals in DeFi history, **dYdX's share of perp DEX volume fell from 75% in January 2023 to 7% by December 2024**, while newcomer **Hyperliquid rose to nearly 70% in December 2024)**.
+In one of the most dramatic competitive reversals in DeFi history, **dYdX's share of perp DEX volume fell from 75% in January 2023 to 7% by December 2024**, while newcomer **Hyperliquid rose to nearly 70% in December 2024**.
 This transformation occurred despite dYdX's seemingly unassailable position as the established leader with years of market dominance.

 **The roots of dYdX's failure can be traced to flawed strategic choices that made it susceptible to being overtaken.** Most critically, the project's tokenomics offered limited value to users.
 The original v3 version, built on StarkEx, directed all trading fees to dYdX LLC with no direct benefit to token holders.
 Even after migrating to v4 as a Cosmos-based appchain, the protocol's fee structure remained problematic.
-Trading and gas fees flowed to validators and DYDX stakers in USDC creating no buy pressure for the native token.
-When the buyback program finally launched in March 2025 (presumably as a response to Hyperliquid), it only captured 25% of fees and staked the repurchased tokens rather than burning them creating a much weaker value accrual mechanism than traditional buyback-and-burn models.
+Trading and gas fees flowed to validators and DYDX stakers in USDC, creating no buy pressure for the native token.
+When the buyback program finally launched in March 2025 (presumably as a response to Hyperliquid), it only captured 25% of fees and staked the repurchased tokens rather than burning them, creating a much weaker value accrual mechanism than traditional buyback-and-burn models.

 **Hyperliquid took the opposite approach, aligning incentives from day one.** The platform conducted one of crypto's largest airdrops, distributing 31% of HYPE's total supply to over 90,000 users with zero VC allocation, minimizing sell pressure.
 The airdrop's initial value exceeded $1B, with HYPE trading around $4 at launch in November 2024 before surging to nearly $60 by September 2025.
 More importantly, Hyperliquid's tokenomics implement direct value capture through aggressive buybacks, directing approximately 99% of trading fees toward HYPE purchases.
-This creates an unusually tight link between trading volume and token demand, essentially making HYPE a claim on future protocol cash flows, a mechanism more direct than typical governance tokens, which often struggle to capture value.
+This creates an unusually tight link between trading volume and token demand, essentially making HYPE a claim on future protocol cash flows, a mechanism more direct than that of typical governance tokens, which often struggle to capture value.
 Fee discounts stem primarily from volume and referral tiers rather than staking requirements alone.

 **While Hyperliquid refined its value proposition, dYdX was stumbling through a costly technical transition.** The migration to v4 introduced user friction through complex bridging requirements and increased latency to ~1-second block times, precisely when speed became paramount.
 The timing proved disastrous, diverting critical resources to the overhaul just as Hyperliquid gained momentum.

 **This created an opening that Hyperliquid exploited with superior technology.** Built as a custom L1 using proprietary HotStuff consensus, the platform achieved sub-second transaction finality with a median of 0.2 seconds.
 Most remarkably, it maintained a fully on-chain order book, something previously thought impossible without sacrificing speed.
 Unlike dYdX's hybrid approach, every bid, ask, and cancellation was recorded on-chain with transparent depth and zero gas fees for trading.

 **The market responded immediately and decisively.** By August 2024, Hyperliquid's monthly volume first overtook dYdX.
 The gap then widened dramatically: by January 2025, Hyperliquid processed $200B while dYdX managed just $20B.
-In second half of 2025, Hyperliquid is in the league of its own and frequently surpasses $300B in monthly volumes reaching about 15% of Binance's perp volume.
+In the second half of 2025, Hyperliquid is in a league of its own and frequently surpasses $300B in monthly volume, reaching about 15% of Binance's perp volume.

 This reversal demonstrates that in crypto's fast-moving markets, superior user experience combined with aligned tokenomics can rapidly overcome established market positions, even when the incumbent enjoys years of advantage and institutional backing.

-## Section III: HyperBFT and EVM
+## Section II: HyperBFT and EVM

 Hyperliquid built **HyperCore**, a bespoke L1 blockchain optimized for maximum speed and developer accessibility.
 The architecture involves two key decisions that create their own trade-offs.